Network Sync

 - Same network: All computers must be on the same local network (same subnet)

-- Same video file: Each computer must have an identical copy of the video file
+- Same video file: Each computer must have an identical copy of the video file (clients can import content directly from the server)

 - Network ports: UDP port 9201 must be available (FloSync's default)